xlgmokha/token-talk/presentation.md

 ```

-# Addendum
+# Addendum - AWS Secrets Manager

-> While we’re talking about credential rotation and how to implement it, Voltron team has implemented a form of it already in their services.
-> Mo will present about their approach, rationale, and challenges related to OAuth and it’s implementation within Voltron.

-> You can customize Lambda functions to extend Secrets Manager rotation to other secret types, such as API keys and OAuth tokens used to authenticate users to mobile applications.
+> You can customize Lambda functions to extend Secrets Manager rotation to
+> other secret types, such as API keys and OAuth tokens used to authenticate users to mobile applications.
 - https://aws.amazon.com/secrets-manager/